NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- NC State and its opponents have scored at least 59 points -- this matchup's point total -- just two times this year.
+- NC State and its opponents have combined for 57 points just twice this season.

 NC State Stats and Trends

-- When NC State puts up more than 27.0 points, it is 3-2 against the spread and 4-1 overall.
+- When NC State scores more than 27 points, it is 3-2 against the spread and 4-1 overall.

-- In games that NC State piles up over 423.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- NC State is 2-0 against the spread and 2-0 overall when the team piles up over 423.1 yards.

-- This year, the Wolf Pack have six turnovers, five fewer than the Cardinals have takeaways (11).
+- The Wolf Pack have six giveaways this season, while the Cardinals have 11 takeaways .

 - Find the latest spread and moneyline odds for NC State at SISportsbook.